bridhett/cheatsheets/git.md

 `git checkout BRANCHNAME`: command to switch to a different branch in your repo.

+`git branch`: let's you see what branch you are in currently and what other branches there are in the repo.

 `git status`: you can run this to check the files that need to be committed or added to master.

 `gitignore`: this file lets you set which files and folders are ignored by git.